 About the Author

-Hugo and Campbell award finalist Sarah Gailey is an internationally published writer of fiction and nonfiction.
-Their nonfiction has been published by Mashable and the Boston Globe, and they are a regular contributor for Tor.com and Barnes & Noble.
-Their most recent fiction credits include Mothership Zeta, Fireside Fiction, and the Speculative Bookshop Anthology.
-Their debut novella duology, River of Teeth, was published in 2017 via Tor.com.
-They have a novel forthcoming from Tor Books in Spring 2019.
-Gailey lives in beautiful Portland, Oregon, with their two scrappy dogs.
-You can find links to their work at www.sarahgailey.com; find them on social media @gaileyfrey.
+Hugo Award Winner and Bestselling author Sarah Gailey is an internationally published writer of fiction and nonfiction.
+Their nonfiction has been published by Mashable and the Boston Globe.
+Their short fiction credits include Vice and The Atlantic.
+Their debut novella, River of Teeth, was a 2018 Hugo and Nebula award finalist.
+Their bestselling adult novel debut, Magic For Liars, was published in 2019.
+Their most recent novel, The Echo Wife, is available now.
+You can find links to their work at www.sarahgailey.com and on social media at @gaileyfrey.